oceanprotocol/ocean.py/README.md

 ### 3. Quickstart marketplace flow

-[This batteries-included quickstart](READMEs/marketplace_flow.md) describes how to publish data assets as datatokens (including metadata), post the datatokens to a marketplace, buy datatokens, and consume datatokens (including download).
+[This quickstart](READMEs/marketplace_flow.md) describes how to publish data assets as datatokens (including metadata), post the datatokens to a marketplace, buy datatokens, and consume datatokens (including download).

 ## For ocean-lib Developers